Social Work and Gerontology

 Peace Studies seeks to understand and address persistent conflict and violence in the world.
 Peace Studies integrates knowledge from the thought traditions of multiple disciplines.
 It engages in building understanding of how those involved in the violent conflict and those external to the violent conflict can build stable peace.
 This course is designed to provide a cross-disciplinary examination of violence and Peace Studies to develop a firm grounding in addressing violence of a direct physical and structural kind by policymakers, professional peacebuilders, and peace researchers.
 This leads us to focusing more on peace than on violence so that we deal with the patterns of violence assessed in global, national, and local environments.

-SW 331 Social Work Practice I: Micro Methods: Individuals and Families (3)
+SW 331 Social Work Practice I: Micro and Mezzo Practice with Individuals, Families, and Groups (3)

 The basic class in social work helping methods, this course applies the generalist approach to social work practice with individuals and families.
 Discussion of case studies with emphasis on systems theory and the ecological method.
 While this course focuses on micro level practice, the methods introduced are applicable to all types of social work practice.
 Prerequisite: social work major; pre or corequisite: SW 202 and SW 235.